echo1097/routerchat/README.md

 # RouterChat 1.1.0
 A 100% free local OpenRouter chat interface.
 Strictly BYOK.

-> [!IMPORTANT]
-> As of August 3, 2026, RouterChat is distributed under the [Apache License 2.0](LICENSE).
-Releases up to and including 0.3.5 remain available under the MIT License.

 ## Disclaimer

 RouterChat is provided as-is.
 You are responsible for how you use it, including your use of third-party models, API keys, generated content, and any costs or consequences from that use.
 By using RouterChat you agree to abide by [the terms of service](TOS.md).

-RouterChat is licensed under the [Apache License 2.0](LICENSE).
+As of August 3, 2026, RouterChat is distributed under the [Apache License 2.0](LICENSE).
+Releases up to and including 0.3.5 remain available under the MIT License.

 ## Install RouterChat